shenef/Boktai-Speedrunning/src/shinbok/any.md

 **Clock Tower**

 - Talk to Ennio (old man with glasses).
 - Talk to Ennio again and change the time to July 21st 2005 10PM (2005/07/21 22:XX).
-Seconds aren't important so you can keep these.
+Minutes aren't important so you can keep these.
 ![](./assets/images/clock_tower_igt.webp)
 - _Ideally you should now have around 3452 Solls, the essential items for the route cost about 2950._